THE TORLONIA COLLECTION

 Free for MMFA Members

-THE SEASON’S HEADLINE EVENT
+THE SEASON’S BLOCKBUSTER

 From Rome to Montreal, an extraordinary and legendary collection of ancient treasures.
 Discover the largest privately held collection of Roman sculptures in the world.
 Come admire this landmark exhibition up close at the MMFA.